andre-dietrich/elmeurope-2019/README.md

 {{1}} Search for Parser libraries in Elm: ___Parser-Combinators???___

       --{{1}}--
-Ok, wo here must be some parser libraries, that I can use.
+Ok, so here must be some parser libraries, that I can use.
 Well, it seems there are, but what the heck is a parser combinator?